vidmartin/wordworld/README.md

 the client downloads data about the currently viewed section of the game board every 0.5s.
 Admittedly, this is not the most efficient way of doing things and with many players playing at once, this will cause a very high frequency of requests on the server.
 I haven't tested it with many players, so I don't know how many players at once the server can handle.
-If the throughput of requests turns out to be a problem, an alternative approach could be taken, for example by having the server only send info about changes on the board, once they occur, to the client - this could with `EventSource` (content-type `text/event-stream`) or with `WebSockets`.
+If the throughput of requests turns out to be a problem, an alternative approach could be taken, for example by having the server only send info about changes on the board, once they occur, to the client - this could be done with `EventSource` (content-type `text/event-stream`) or with `WebSockets`.

 ### Word checking